What’s the difference between an editor and a proofreader?

 You can also download the free Textshop Editorial Style Guide and make it your own.

-For guidance on Indigenous terminology, you might like Textshop’s Guidelines for Indigenous Australian terminology.
+For guidance on Indigenous terminology, you might like Textshop’s Guide to Aboriginal and Torres Strait Islander terminology.

 If you’d like to talk to me about editing, proofreading or publishing your content contact me on the button below.